ecmatz/ecmatz.github.io/_pages/about.md

 * Prepared teachers and students for new school year by teaching them how to use new technologies.
 * Set up classrooms for summer school and collected returned technology.
 * Troubleshot technology issues for a large school district with multiple buildings and over 1000 students.

+*Computer Builder* <br />
+Self Employed <br />
+November 2019 - June 2021 <br />
+* Built office desktops and gaming systems for friends and people in the town of Livonia, NY.
+* Developed skills in tracking market prices, comparing specifications, and understanding computer parts.
+* Learned how to negotiate with customers, balance expectations and requests, and find compromises.